-Summer is well known for all the fun American festivities: pool parties, grill-outs, beach trips, and of course, red, white and blue patriotic popsicles!
-Once my kids were born, we started making these all-natural red, white, and blue popsicles as part of our July 4th tradition.
-They’re a great way to cool off from the summer heat, while also showing off your patriotism. #’Merica
+Summer is well known for all the fun American festivities: pool parties, grill-outs, beach trips, and of course, red, white and blue homemade popsicles!
+Once my kids were born, we started making natural red, white, and blue popsicles to celebrate July 4th.
+They’re a great way to cool off, while also showing off support for the red, white, and blue. #’Merica

-I am a huge fan of making your own popsicles at home because it’s super easy to do, and gives you the freedom to use real, simple ingredients.
-These red, white, and blue patriotic popsicles are made with strawberries, blueberries, coconut milk, and just a touch of honey!
+I am a super fan of homemade popsicles because it is so easy to do., and only uses real, simple ingredients.
+All you need to make these red, white, and blue homemade popsicles is strawberries, blueberries, a can of coconut milk, and just a touch of honey!
 That’s it.
 Kids love them (and let’s be honest, adults do too).

 - 6 medium strawberries